adambard/learnxinyminutes-docs/fortran.html.markdown

         b = 5                       ! execution block must be on a new line. else
         b = 10
-    end if                          ! end statement needs the 'if' (or can use 'endif').
+    end if                          ! end statement needs the 'if'

     if (.NOT. (x < c .AND. v >= a .OR. z == z)) then    ! boolean operators.
         inner: if (.TRUE.) then     ! can name if-construct. b = 1
-        end if inner                ! then must name endif statement. end if
+        end if inner                ! then must name endif statement. endif                           ! 'endif' is equivalent to 'end if'

     i = 20
     select case (i)